postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/setting-up-monitor.md

 ---

 Create a new collection-based monitor to continuously check your API's health, run test suites, or validate critical workflows.
 When creating a monitor, you select a collection with the requests you want to run and set a schedule for how often Postman runs the collection.

 Other configuration options enable you to tailor the monitor to your specific API development workflow.
+You can also upload a data file with sets of values to use as variable inputs when running the monitor.

 ## Contents